Stefano Profumo: Academic career

 Profumo joined the faculty of the Department of Physics at the University of California, Santa Cruz in 2007 as an assistant professor.
 He became associate professor with tenure in 2011 and full professor in 2015.
 Since 2015 he has served as director of graduate studies in the physics department, and in 2024 he was appointed Associate Dean for Graduate Studies and Postdoctoral Affairs in the Physical and Biological Sciences Division.
 He has also been serving as Deputy Director for Theory at the Santa Cruz Institute for Particle Physics since 2011.

 Profumo's research covers particle physics beyond the Standard Model, models of baryogenesis, and astro-particle physics including dark matter searches, high-energy astrophysical phenomena, and black hole physics.
 His work has been often featured in the popular press.

 Publications

 Profumo is the co-author of the invited review "Dark Matter" in the Review of Particle Physics (with Laura Baudis, 2020–present).
 His textbook An Introduction to Particle Dark Matter was published by World Scientific in 2017.
-As of 2025, his work has been cited more than 38,000 times, with an h-index of 81, according to Google Scholar.
+He is also the author of Advanced Physics Problems and Solutions, Volume 1: Classical Mechanics and Mathematical Methods, and Advanced Physics Problems and Solutions, Volume 2: Electricity and Magnetism, Quantum Mechanics, and Statistical Mechanics, both published by World Scientific in the Advanced Textbooks in Physics series.
+As of 2025, his work has been cited more than 42,000 times, with an h-index of 83, according to Google Scholar.